graphql-python/graphql-core/docs/modules/utilities.rst

 .. autoclass:: TypeInfo
 .. autoclass:: TypeInfoVisitor

-Coerce a Python value to a GraphQL type, or produce errors:
+Coerce a Python value to a GraphQL type, or return ``Undefined``:

 .. autofunction:: coerce_input_value

 Coerce a GraphQL literal (AST) to a GraphQL type, or return ``Undefined``:

 .. autofunction:: coerce_input_literal

+Validate a Python value with a GraphQL type, collecting all errors:

+.. autofunction:: validate_input_value

+Validate a GraphQL literal (AST) with a GraphQL type, collecting all errors:

+.. autofunction:: validate_input_literal

 Concatenate multiple ASTs together: